 A married person who is not lawfully separated from their spouse may NOT ADOPT an adult without the consent of their spouse, provided their spouse is capable of giving that consent.
 A married person who is not lawfully separated from their spouse may NOT BE ADOPTED without the consent of their spouse, provided that their spouse is capable of giving that consent.
 The consent of the parent(s) of the proposed adoptee , the Children’s Department of Social Services, or any other person is not required.

+The procedures for an adult adoption in California are set out in Family Code Sections 9320 to 9328.
 Since there is no required investigation, an adult adoption in California can usually be completed within a very short period of time – usually 1 to 2 months.
+The steps are fairly straight-forward and can easily be accomplished with the help of a legal document assistant.